Cipher-Daemon/PowerShell-Scripts/MS-Exchange-and-365/Mass-Add-License.md

 }
 ```

-Alternatively this will work the exact same way from the previous example by selecting the license from the Get-MsolAccountSku array:
+Alternatively this will work the exact same way from the previous example by selecting the license from the Get-MsolAccountSku array (your results may vary on the position within the array):

 ```powershell
 $LicensedUsers = Get-MsolUser|?{$_.IsLicensed -eq $True}